stilkin/ghost_kb/README.md

 - Make sure PBoard is set as the default input method

 **Build fails?**
-- Verify Java 11+ is installed: `java -version`
+- Verify Oracle Java 10+ is installed: `java -version`
-- Set JAVA_HOME: `export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64`
+- Set JAVA_HOME: `export JAVA_HOME=/usr/lib/jvm/java-...`
 - Clean and rebuild: `./gradlew clean assembleDebug`

 **Styled text not showing?**
 - Some apps may not support Unicode characters
 - Text will fall back to normal characters automatically
-- Try in Notes, Messages, or Twitter
+- Try in WhatsApp, Signal, Notes, or Twitter

 ## License